abhiradadiya07/eCommerceSite/README.md

 ## 😎 Features

-- Beauty UI similar to ecommerce website
+- Beautful UI similar to ecommerce website
 - Fully responsive and mobile friendly
 - User can add items to cart
 - User can view details of an item